SachinJadhav0640/javabasics/README.md

 - **e.
 StudentEncapsulated**: Creates a `StudentEncapsulated` class with private fields for id and grade, getters, setters, and a method to display the student’s details.
 - **f.
 Product**: Creates a `Product` class with private fields for name and price, getters, setters with validation, and a method to apply a discount to the price with validation.

+## 5. Inheritance
+This section focuses on creating class hierarchies using the `extends` keyword, the `super` keyword, and method overriding.

+### Assignments:
+- **a.
+Vehicle and Car**: Creates a `Vehicle` class with a brand field and a `Car` class that inherits from it, adding a model field and overriding a method to display details.
+- **b.
+Animal and Dog**: Creates an `Animal` class with a sound method and a `Dog` class that inherits from it, overriding the method and using `super` to call the parent’s method.
+- **c.
+Person and Student**: Creates a `Person` class with name and age, and a `Student` class that inherits from it, adding a grade field and overriding a method to display details.
+- **d.
+Shape and Rectangle**: Creates a `Shape` class with a `calculateArea` method and a `Rectangle` class that inherits from it, overriding the method to compute the area.
+- **e.
+Animal, Mammal, and Cat**: Demonstrates multi-level inheritance with an `Animal` class, a `Mammal` class that inherits from it, and a `Cat` class that inherits from `Mammal`, overriding a method at each level.
+- **f.
+Employee and Manager**: Creates an `Employee` class with name and salary, and a `Manager` class that inherits from it, adding a department field and overriding a method to include a bonus in the pay.
 ---

 ### How to Run